§ Terminology Governance Guide

 Regarding the roles (specification author, curator, end-user/reader), some thoughts:

 Authors come in different flavors.
-An author that writes specs has different capabilities (e.g., be precise and so) than an author that writes learning stuff (things for Muggles and so).
+An author who writes specs has different capabilities (e.g., being precise and so) than an author who writes learning stuff (things for Muggles and so on).
 Darrell can do git and markdown, but I recall that Nicky (and others) thought that to be too cumbersome.
-The minimalistic use-cases would differ for the different author sub-roles, so we should give some thought which sub-roles exist within ToIP.
+The minimalistic use cases would differ for the different author sub-roles, so we should give some thought to which sub-roles exist within ToIP.

-Apart from having the minimalistic use-cases, I think it would be helpful if, for every activity or product from the CTWG, we know who would actually be using it, and what they would need to be able to do with that so that we can make sure that they can use it and do with it what they need to.
-And IMHO that is far from trivial, we we should give that some attention.
+Apart from having the minimalistic use cases, I think it would be helpful if, for every activity or product from the CTWG, we knew who would actually be using it and what they would need to be able to do with that so that we can make sure that they can use it and do with it what they need to.
+And IMHO, that is far from trivial; we should give that some attention.

-In the years to follow the guide to create Term wikis has been established.
+In the years to follow, the guide to creating Term wikis has been established.
 It gives extensive instructions on how to create wikis, use markdown and hyperlinks, etc.

-Darrell O’donnell: As I am deep in a rabbit hole looking at definitions a thought occured to me.
+Darrell O’Donnell: As I am deep in a rabbit hole looking at definitions, a thought occurred to me.
 We may end up with “over-defined” terms - meaning the definition exists in multiple places.
 Have you considered that case?
-I believe that a ToIP Master : ToIP Specification conflict should be avoided.
-If a spec needs a different term than is in the Master glossary, then the conflict should be resolved: adjust Master Glossary; or create new term in Spec BUT where we end up looking at terms that are managed even further afield, this gets really hard.
+I believe that a ToIP Master: ToIP Specification conflict should be avoided.
+If a spec needs a different term than is in the Master glossary, then the conflict should be resolved: adjust Master Glossary, or create a new term in Spec BUT where we end up looking at terms that are managed even further afield, this gets really hard.
 Just curious if this is a condition you’ve thought of.
 I see the following possibilities:

-• multiple def: in single document (this is just sloppy work - but easy to do, for me at least)
+- multiple def: in a single document (this is just sloppy work - but easy to do, for me at least)

 Check quickly out how we take on these concerns

-Some of these developments are part of the natural evolution of concepts and terminologies within an umbrella organisation like ToIP.
+Some of these developments are part of the natural evolution of concepts and terminologies within an umbrella organization like ToIP.
 Others could be more streamlined.

 This specification intends to offer a Guide.
-A Guide has little or no normative statements as it describes an advise on how to create a specific terminology by sticking to guidance and certain rules to know how to write or adopt definitions, how to reference them and where to store and manage them:
+A Guide has little or no normative statements as it describes advice on how to create a specific terminology by sticking to guidance and certain rules to know how to write or adopt definitions, how to reference them, and where to store and manage them:

-• use the full power of def, refs and aliases in individual documents based on Spec-Up (which is behind specification template as of 202?)
+- use the full power of def, refs, and aliases in individual documents based on Spec-Up (which is behind the specification template as of 202?)

-• Last but not least: any group with a certain scope will need to source manage their own definitions or views on definition, which means that we need to ear mark creation and updates with time & author.
+- Last but not least, any group with a certain scope will need to source manage their own definitions or views on the definition, which means that we need to earmark creation and updates with time & author.